 Despite the lack of crumble, the white chocolate yogurt custard worked tremendously well.
 It made a fantastic dessert in its own right.
 I served it cold in individual bowls with a little grated white chocolate on top.
-It was such a lovely tangy and creamy custard and, wise up custard skin haters, it didn’t form a skin.
+It was such a lovely smooth, creamy and tangy custard.
+And, wise up custard skin haters, it didn’t form a skin.
 I can see this being made again.

 Thanks go to Total Greek Yogurt for sending me a “cool” bag containing some of their delicious full fat Greek yogurt.
 I’m a big fan and use it a lot, both in my baking and with savoury dishes.
 It’s a lovely treat on breakfast muesli or granola too.
 You can find recipes for an easy vegan honey almond granola, gluten-free granola or chocolate granola here on Tin and Thyme.

-I’m familiar with the 500g tub and the smaller 170g size but I hadn’t realised until I was sent one, that they do a 1k tub too – how wonderful is that?
+I’m familiar with the 500g tub and the smaller 170g size but I hadn’t realised until I was sent one, that they do a one kilo tub too.
+How wonderful is that?

 White Chocolate and Yogurt Custard

 - Whisk the egg yolks in a pan with the sugar until smooth.
 Then whisk in the yogurt.

 - Heat the pan gently whisking from time to time to ensure no lumps form and the mixture doesn’t get so hot that it curdles.
 The mixture will thin initially, but keep going until it thickens again – about 15 minutes.